joeloverall/git-practice/syllabus.md

 Time: MWF 1-1:50
 Office: JAAC 3041
 ## Readings
-- Rhetorical Listening
+- Rhetorical Listening by
-- Digital Griots
+- Digital Griots by Adam Banks
-- The Rhetoric of Cool
+- The Rhetoric of Cool by Jeff Rice